 The landscape consists of Kalahari sand, woodlands, and teak forests.
 The lodges located in the area often use teak for firewood, since it is forbidden to take wood out of the park.
 You will also find wide grasslands that are dotted with palm trees and acacias.
 Large herds of elephants and Cape buffalo rely on this diverse landscape for food.

 Hwange National Park is home to a diverse group of wildlife and bird species.
-The park is well-known for its large population of elephants and other predators such as, leopards, cheetahs, and wild dogs.
+The park is well-known for its large population of elephants, In fact, if you visit our Somalisa camp, you will find that they even took over the pool.
+You will also encounter other predators such as, leopards, cheetahs, and wild dogs.

 The best time to see wildlife in the park is between July and October, which runs from July through October.
 These months are when the vegetation is less dense and animals congregate around water sources.
 It is not uncommon to see many animals at the waterholes during this period, and it is possible to witness a kill.